 - Through required internships, you will earn academic credit and gain valuable professional skills as well as build a network of industry contacts for a lifetime.

 - This broad-based major crosses disciplines and offers you the flexibility to design a course of study according to your interests.

-You’ll get a well-rounded education in communications by taking courses across a wide variety of topics, such as public relations, video production, advertising, corporate communications, and mass media theory.
+You’ll get a well-rounded education in communications by taking courses across a wide variety of topics, such as public relations, video production, social media, sports media, and digital storytelling .
 Additionally, you will gain valuable journalism writing skills; verbal and presentational skills; technical skills in video/audio production; and editing and screenwriting skills required for your success.